 Since 2018, the Nuremberg Academy, the Asser Institute and the Antonio Cassese Initiative have organised four workshops for judges and prosecutors from countries dealing with fragile or weak judicial sectors, as well as ICC situation countries and countries facing challenges prosecuting international and transnational crimes, including terrorism.
 In the past two years, participants came from Benin, Burkina Faso, Burundi, Central African Republic, Chad, Côte d’Ivoire, Congo, Democratic Republic of the Congo, Mali, Niger and Togo.

 The training series features high-level speakers coming from international and national courts and tribunals, several academic and professional institutions and organisations focusing on ICL and TCL.
-Past training cycles included honoured guests such as Judge Abdulqawi A. Yusuf, the recently elected president of the International Court of Justice, and Judge Guénaël Mettraux from the Kosovo Specialists Chambers.
+Past training cycles included honoured guests such as Judge Abdulqawi A. Yusuf, the recently elected president of the International Court of Justice, and Judge Guénaël Mettraux from the Kosovo Specialist Chambers.

 The first training cycle ended in 2019 and was divided in three parts: